miniboxing/miniboxing.github.io/example_linkedlist.md

 <center><img width="90%" src="/graphs/linkedlist/linkedlist2.png"/></center>

 This shows miniboxed linked lists are 1.5x to 2x faster than generic collections, despite the fact that linked lists are not contiguous, thus reducing the benefits of miniboxing.
-We have also tested specialization, but it ran out of memory and we were unable to get any garbage collection-free runs above 1500000 elements (we suspect this is due to bug [SI-3585 Specialized class should not have duplicate fields](https://issues.scala-lang.org/browse/SI-3585), but haven't examined in depth)
+We have also tested specialization, but it ran out of memory and we were unable to get any garbage collection-free runs above 1500000 elements (we suspect this is due to bug <a href="https://issues.scala-lang.org/browse/SI-3585" target="_blank">SI-3585 Specialized class should not have duplicate fields</a>, but haven't examined in depth)

 We also wanted to test how miniboxing copes with garbage collection cycles compared to the generic library.
 To do so, we limited the heap size to 2G (`-Xmx2g`, `-Xms2g`, `-XX:+UseParallelGC`):